ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/services/log-service.md

 # Log service

-By default, $productName$ puts the access logs on stdout; such that the can be read using `kubectl logs`.
+By default, Emissary puts the access logs on stdout; such that the can be read using `kubectl logs`.
 The format of those logs, and the local destination of them, can be configured using the [`envoy_log_` settings in the `ambassador Module`](../../ambassador).
-However, the options there only allow for logging local to $productName$'s Pod.
-By configuring a `LogService`, you can configure $productName$ to report its access logs to a remote service, in addition to the usual `ambassador Module` configured logging.
+However, the options there only allow for logging local to Emissary's Pod.
+By configuring a `LogService`, you can configure Emissary to report its access logs to a remote service, in addition to the usual `ambassador Module` configured logging.